 - A geothermal system reduces heating and cooling needs at the library while a cogenerator at the O’Keefe Center heats water for the swimming pool and building needs.

 A Greener Commute

-A majority of our students commute, making transportation a significant source of our carbon emissions.
-We work with partners to provide students, faculty and staff with greener options.
+A majority of our students and employees drive to campus, making transportation a significant source of our carbon emissions.
+We promote a variety of greener transportation options by:

 Reduce, Reuse, Recycle

 - We compost food waste at our two dining halls and three additional locations on campus.
-Our efforts were honored with an EPA Food Recovery Challenge Award in 2015 and a Certificate of Achievement in 2016.
+Our efforts were honored with an EPA Food Recovery Challenge Award in 2015 and Certificates of Achievement in 2016 and 2017.

 - Salem State moved to single-stream recycling in 2017.
 We now recycle metal, plastic and glass as well as paper and cardboard.

 Single-use plastic bags were banned on campus and throughout the City of Salem in January 2018.
 Our campus bookstore has eliminated the use of 6,000+ plastic bags per year.

 - 22% reduction in campus water use from 2014-2017.

 - 23 bottle refill stations on campus have helped eliminate over 650,000 single-use water bottles.